elputnam/InnovativeFreedom/readMe.md

 # Innovative Freedom

-Selection of animations for Emergent using p5.scenemanager library (in process)
+Selection of animations using biometric data for Emergent using p5.scenemanager library (in process)

 Includes: